The Queen of Antioxidants: What Does Astaxanthin Do for Skin?

 This super antioxidant can be used in serums, oils, or moisturizers.
 It is excellent when combined with other antioxidants such as vitamins C or E, because it enhances their potency.

-Astaxantin can be found in our Botanical Vitamin C Face Oil, which also contains next-generation oil-soluble vitamin C, vitamin E, and coenzyme Q10.
+Astaxantin can be found in our Botanical Vitamin C Serum, which also contains next-generation oil-soluble vitamin C, vitamin E, and coenzyme Q10.